-Southwest Pasta Salad is a scrumptious pasta-loaded potluck dish that combines the flavors of corn and black bean salad with char-grilled sweet corn.
-You’ll flip for this southwest salad recipe!!
+Southwest Pasta Salad is a scrumptious pasta-loaded potluck dish that combines the flavors of corn and black bean salsa with char-grilled sweet corn.
+You’ll flip for this bean pasta salad recipe!!

 Whether you need a side dish for a potluck picnic, poolside party, summer BBQ, or just a simple weeknight meal, you can never go wrong with pasta salad!